containerum/kdc-docs/README.md

 [Stable documentation](https://docs.cdk.containerum.com)
 [Staging documentation](https://cdk-docs.hub.containerum.io)

-Containerum docs is a documentaion project for [Containerum Platform](https://github.com/containerum/containerum).
-It contains  guides on installing Kubernetes and Containerum, developer guides, CI/CD instructions, etc.
+Containerum docs is a documentaion project for [Containerum Distribution of Kubernetes (CDK](https://containerum.com/kubernetes/).
+It contains guides on installing CDK, manuals and release notes.
-Containerum Docs can be launched locally with YARN and Hugo.
+CDK Docs can be launched locally with YARN and Hugo.
 We strive to make docs as clear and substantial as possible, so we welcome contributions and advice.

 ## Requirements